 \subsection{Using (Ir)regular Lattices}

 The above algorithm for site updates holds for \textit{any} underlying lattice, provided $H(\sigma, \mathcal{P})$ and $\mathcal{N}_c(i)$ for $1\leq i \leq N_{s}$ are well-defined.
-However, as mentioned in the introduction, to our best knowledge, CPM has only been applied to regular lattices,~\textit{i.e.}, square and hexagonal lattices\footnote{Except the node-based version of CPM~\cite{Scianna2016} which describes cells through surfaces rather than through volumes, making it principally different to the standard CPM.}.
+As mentioned in the introduction, CPM has predominantly been applied to regular lattices,~\textit{i.e.}, square and hexagonal lattices.
+We are aware of only one instance of a study of an irregular lattice mentioned in the literature\cite{leoncini2010}; in Ref.~\citenum{vanliedekerke2015} a graph is shown of what appears to be a study performed on an irregular lattice, but the original text could not be obtained.
+For the sake of completeness, we should also mention the node-based version of CPM~\cite{Scianna2016}, which describes cells through surfaces rather than through volumes, making it principally different from the standard CPM.

 When moving to irregular lattices, we will assume that for any lattice site $i$, we have $\mathcal{N}_{c}(i)=\mathcal{N}(i)$.
 In addition, we have assumed that the sites $i$ and $j$ are neighbors to each other, if and only if the polygons that contain these sites have at least one vertex in common.
 This simple rule on square lattice leads to Moore neighborhood which considers 8 neighbors for each site, see Fig.~\ref{fgr:neighborhood}a.
 On a hexagonal lattice, this leads to six neighbors, while the number of neighbors will vary per site on an irregular lattice, see Fig.~\ref{fgr:neighborhood}b,c, respectively.
 All of the neighborhoods considered thus far are in contact with the central cell.
 This is intuitive, as the interaction term considered in the CPM Hamiltonian describes surface tension.
 For discussion on other definitions of a neighborhood (for regular lattices) we refer to, for example, Refs.~\citenum{Durand2016, Magno2015}.

 To work with an irregular lattice, the Hamiltonian of Eq.~\eqref{eq:hamiltonian_reg} needs to be modified.
 As the surface energy is proportional to the contact length of cells, we introduce a weight factor in the interaction term of the Hamiltonian.
 This weight ensures that the surface-energy penalty is proportional to the contact length of neighboring sites.
 The Hamiltonian then reads